ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 {:note: .note}
 {:important: .important}

-# Managing HyTrust CloudControl on IBM Cloud
+# Managing HyTrust CloudControl
 {: #managinghtcc}

-To manage the HyTrust CloudControl on {{site.data.keyword.cloud}} service (HTCC), access the HTCC WebGUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTCC console from the vSphere Web Client.
+To manage the HyTrust CloudControl service (HTCC), access the HTCC WebGUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTCC console from the vSphere Web Client.

 ## Accessing the HyTrust CloudControl WebGUI from the IBM Cloud for VMware Solutions console
 {: #managinghtcc-accessing-webgui}

-To log in to the WebGUI of the primary or secondary HTCC appliance, use the WebGUI credentials found on the HyTrust CloudControl on {{site.data.keyword.cloud_notm}} service details page.
+To log in to the WebGUI of the primary or secondary HTCC appliance, use the WebGUI credentials found on the HyTrust CloudControl service details page.

 ## Accessing the HyTrust CloudControl console from the vSphere Web Client
 {: #managinghtcc-accessing-console}